andreas50/uts/README.md

 I therefore decided to write my own implementation, based on my [research](http://www.eckner.com/research.html) on this topic.

+##### Advantages

+* 100% of the application logic is in terms of temporal durations (as opposed to number of observations).
+* Individual time series can store arbitrary R objects (not just numbers).
+* Support for time series vectors, matrices, and data frames.
+  * These objects can be manipulated like normal R vectors, matrices, and data frames, but with one extra dimension representing time.
+  * The individual time series are completely independent of each.
+In particular, the observation times do not need to be synchronized and the individual time series can have different lengths.
+* Add-on packages provide novel functionality based on my recent research:
+  * utsAlg: moving averages and other rolling time series operators
+  * utsTrendSeasonality: trend and seasonality estimation

 ##### Comparison with other packages for irregular time series

 * [fts](http://cran.r-project.org/web/packages/fts/index.html): A package with just a few basic functions.